IEEEBerkeley/hope-www/labs/charger/schematic.rst

 Read Section 4.4 "Dedicated Charging Port" in the `USB Battery Charging Specification, Revision 1.2
 <http://composter.com.ua/documents/BC1.2_FINAL.pdf>`_ and answer the following

+Make sure to pay attention to the third paragraph in part 4.4.1 "Required Operating Ranges."

 questions:

 - What is the allowable range of output (VBUS) voltages from your charger?
+- In the third paragraph of part 4.4.1, which current line must the load curve cross?
+- What is the value of :math:`I_{DEV_CHG}`?

-- How much current must your charger be able to supply without shutting down?
+  - Therefore, how much current must your charger be able to supply without shutting down if your charger must support more than 2V?

 - How should your charger connect the D+ and D- pins to indicate that it is a charging port?